Col-E/recaf-site/src/dev/plugins-and-scripts/plugins.md

                 // At this point, all workspace scoped services are re-allocated by CDI
                 // to target the newly opened workspace.
                 //
-                // Thus, we can get our inheritance graph of the workspace here.
+                // Thus, we can get our workspace-scoped service here.
-                InheritanceGraph graph = graphProvider.get();
+                ExampleWorkspaceScopedThing thing = scopedThingProvider.get();
             });
         } else {
-            // There is a workspace, so we can immediately get the graph for the current workspace.
+            // There is a workspace, so we can immediately get the workspace-scoped service for the current workspace.
-            InheritanceGraph graph = graphProvider.get();
+            ExampleWorkspaceScopedThing thing = scopedThingProvider.get();
         }
     }